 Even if you plan to attend the Annual Meeting online, we recommend that you also vote by proxy prior to the Annual Meeting so that your vote will be counted if you later decide not to attend the Annual Meeting.
 If you are a street name stockholder, you will receive voting instructions from your broker, bank or other nominee.
-You must follow the voting instructions provided by your broker, bank or other nominee on how to vote your shares.
+You must follow the voting instructions provided by your broker, bank or other nominee in order to direct your broker, bank or other nominee on how to vote your shares.
 Street name stockholders should generally be able to vote by returning a voting instruction form, or by telephone or on the Internet.
 However, the availability of telephone and Internet voting will depend on the voting process of your broker, bank or other nominee.
 As discussed above, if you are a street name stockholder, you may not vote your shares live at the Annual Meeting unless you obtain a legal proxy from your broker, bank or other nominee.